Ways to utilize chatbots In education

 Instant Assistance All Of The Time

 Teachers are great.
-They are a sector of industry that deserve all of the respect and attention that we can possibly offer, since their work is so, so vital.
+They deserve all of the respect and attention that we can possibly offer.
 Though turning to robots to complete tasks in education could be read as underappreciating the value of teachers, it is, in fact, the opposite of that.
 Teachers have it tough and with class sizes rising, it can be overwhelming to be attending to the needs of 30, even 40 students at the same time.

 Bring Up Student Engagement